Last Updated on

 - Matcha Green Tea Brown Sugar Body Scrub

-As you can see, Matcha Green tea is very versatile in DIY beauty products, making it a perfect anti-aging bath salts ingredient too.
-Add in a couple of your favorite anti-aging essential oils and you have a bath salt that will help you calm, de-stress and also be anti-aging for your skin.
+As you can see, Matcha green tea powder is a very versatile ingredient in DIY beauty products, making it a perfect anti-aging bath salts ingredient too.
+Add in a couple of your favorite anti-aging essential oils and you have a bath soak that will help you calm, de-stress and also have anti-aging properties for your skin.

 How to Make Matcha Tea Anti-Aging Bath Salts